 During a time of complete chaos, the railway company had also informed all passengers that no trains would be running for the following 3 days due to the continuation of the protests.
 It was so devastating to see so many people in our hotel that had come all the way to Peru in order to see Machu Picchu, and their dreams had fallen short.

 All I can say is that this day was full of extreme highs and some pretty major lows.
-I can’t express how grateful I am to have been able to see this beautiful site, but when I say my trip to Machu Picchu was an adventure of a lifetime… I sure as hell mean it!
+I can’t express how grateful I am to have been able to see this beautiful sight, but when I say my trip to Machu Picchu was an adventure of a lifetime… I sure as hell mean it!

 Like it?
 PIN IT!